Questions about Mercy Corps

-However, we have provided a number of ways to help you promote your event to your community, including social media and email tools to help you promote your efforts online.
+However, we have provided a number of ways to help you promote your event to your community, including tips to help you promote your efforts online.

-Please note that Mercy Corps cannot provide tax-receipts for in-kind donations to your auction event, but we can send a letter of acknowledgement on official letterhead.
+Please note that Mercy Corps cannot provide tax receipts for in-kind donations to your auction event, but we can send a letter of acknowledgment on official letterhead.

-A. Yes!
+Yes!
 Businesses, nonprofits and individuals alike are selling items and services for a good cause by donating the proceeds.
-“Cause marketing” partnerships generate much needed funds for our programs.
-In order to maintain positive and compliant cause marketing relationships, Mercy Corps follows Better Business Bureau standards and state laws.
-Please click here to contact Mercy Corps about your cause marketing idea.
+“Cause marketing” partnerships generate much-needed funds for our programs.
+In order to maintain positive and compliant cause-marketing relationships, Mercy Corps follows Better Business Bureau standards and state laws.

-A. Thank you so much for fundraising for Mercy Corps!
+Thank you so much for fundraising for Mercy Corps!
 Please provide us a bit more information about you and your fundraiser by registering.
-To turn in donations, please always use our Fundraising Tracking Form (PDF or Excel file), and mail a check or money order to: Fundraising @ Mercy Corps, 45 SW Ankeny Street, Portland, OR, 97204.
+To turn in donations, please always use our fundraising tracking form (PDF or Excel file), and mail a check or money order to: Fundraising @ Mercy Corps, 45 SW Ankeny Street, Portland, OR, 97204.